-- 325.6 A1 The following are examples of circumstances where threats to the objectivity of a professional accountant appointed as an engagement quality reviewer might be created: - (a) Self-interest threat - Two engagement partners each serving as an engagement quality reviewer for the other's engagement. - (b) Self-review threat - An accountant serving as an engagement quality reviewer on an audit engagement after previously serving as the engagement partner. - (c) Familiarity threat - An accountant serving as an engagement quality reviewer has a close relationship with or is an immediate family member of another individual who is involved in the engagement. - (d) Intimidation threat - An accountant serving as an engagement quality reviewer for an engagement has a direct reporting line to the partner responsible for the engagement.
+- A professional accountant serving as an engagement quality reviewer on an audit engagement after previously serving as the engagement partner. - (c) Familiarity threat - A professional accountant serving as an engagement quality reviewer has a close relationship with or is an immediate family member of another individual who is involved in the engagement. - (d) Intimidation threat - A professional accountant serving as an engagement quality reviewer for an engagement has a direct reporting line to the partner responsible for the engagement.

-325.7 A1 Factors that are relevant in evaluating the level of threats to the objectivity of an individual appointed as an engagement quality reviewer include:

-- The role and seniority of the individual. - The nature of the individual's relationship with others involved on the engagement. - The length of time the individual was previously involved with the engagement and the individual's role. - When the individual was last involved in the engagement prior to being appointed as engagement quality reviewer and any subsequent relevant changes to the circumstances of the engagement. - The nature and complexity of issues that required significant judgment from the individual in any previous involvement in the engagement.
+- 325.7 A1 Factors that are relevant in evaluating the level of threats to the objectivity of an individual appointed as an engagement quality reviewer include: - The role and seniority of the individual. - The nature of the individual's relationship with others involved on the engagement. - The length of time the individual was previously involved with the engagement and the individual's role. - When the individual was last involved in the engagement prior to being appointed as engagement quality reviewer and any subsequent relevant changes to the circumstances of the engagement. - The nature and complexity of issues that required significant judgement from the individual in any previous involvement in the engagement.